Brač - Supetar

 Zagreb

 Guests traveling to Croatia are usually just passing by Zagreb when going to one of the popular touristic towns on the Adriatic coast.
-However in the last few years, Zagreb as the capital of the Croatia is experiencing a real tourist boom and is becoming one of the best known and most desirable destinations in Croatia.
-Guests are offered a rich cultural life, a multitude of mus...
+However, in the last few years, Zagreb as the capital of Croatia is experiencing a real tourist boom and is becoming one of the most desirable destinations in the country.
+Guests are offered a rich cultural life, a multitude of museums, sculptur...

 50